-Coordinated Performance Measures-

-In October 2021, the Commission approved a modification to one of the Board-contracted performance measures, Choices Full Work coordinated marketing campaigns reenergized the state's effort to ensure that eligible Texans are aware of the opportunity and how to participate in the subsidy program.
-More than 10,000 individuals who This influenced service providers to focus almost exclusively on activities that would rapidly result in employment-even if an individual might benefit from education or skills training prior to finding employment.
+Coordinated Performance Measures-In October 2021, the Commission approved a modification to one of the Board-contracted performance measures, Choices Full Work Engagement.
+Choices Full Work Engagement measures how well Temporary Assistance for Needy Families (TANF) Choices participants were meeting their participation requirements as well as how the requirements were met.
+Before the modification, only time spent in actual employment was counted in the measure (except for high school students).
+This influenced service providers to focus almost exclusively on activities that would rapidly result in employment-even if an individual might benefit from education or skills training prior to finding employment.
 The performance measure modification addressed this unintentional consequence by counting time spent in training and education activities as part of their performance.
 Training and education activities include AEL services such as, but not limited to, basic education, HSE, and English as a Second Language (ESL) courses.
 This modification strengthened local efforts to integrate Board and AEL partnerships in the coordination of services to workforce system customers.
-The number of customers coenrolled in TANF/Choices and AEL services more than doubled The award emphasizes successful local efforts to create a more robust referral system and wraparound service model in which AEL students gain access to Board-operated programs and services, including, but not limited to, job search, job placement, work preparation and job readiness, support services, career counseling, and WIOA Title I workforce training.
+The number of customers coenrolled in TANF/Choices and AEL services more than doubled from PY'21 to PY'22, likely as a result of the performance measure modification and provider support of coenrollment strategies as well as renewed post-pandemic class offerings.